vippsas/vipps-streamlabs/README.md

 ![Twitch screenshot](images/4-3-success.png)

 Confirmation of the successful Vipps donation.

 12. User is redirected to /fallback/{orderId} in frontend
 13. Frontend then asks server what the status is for the donation.
 If server haven't recieved any callback from Vipps, it does a /getPaymentDetails request to Vipps before replying to the frontend.
-14. fallback page on frontend is rendered Based on FAILED, SUCCESS or CANCELLED in server response
+14. fallback page on frontend is rendered Based on `FAILED`, `SUCCESS` or `CANCELLED` in server response

 ## Donation shown on stream